SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 	package: 'Example-Parasol-Tests'
 ```

 As we see in previous sections, the instance variable driver represents our browser driver necessary to work with Parasol and its methods.
-Second, we need to initiallize the driver and load the page, since we need to do this step for all the tests we will place this in the `setUp` method.
+Second, we need to initialize the driver and load the page, since we need to do this step for all the tests we will place this in the `setUp` method.

 ```
 EPTest >> setUp